-The Luton Digital Skills and Employment Project is a partnership project between Bangladesh Youth League (BYL), Luton Irish Forum (LIF) & Diversity Education, Training & Consultancy CIC which start in July 2020 and runs for 3 years.
-The Project is funded by European Social Fund.
+The Luton Digital Skills and Employment Project is a partnership project between Bangladesh Youth League (BYL) & Luton Irish Forum (LIF) which start in July 2020 and runs for 3½ years.
+The Project is part funded by European Social Fund.

 The Project will take place in Luton, an area with high levels of unemployment, economic inactivity and low skills in particular digital skills and will primarily target two specific groups of local residents:

 Unemployed (& Economically Inactive) Women, particularly from BME communities

 The project provides a tailored programme of learning and support based (group and 121) on 4 building blocks:

 (a) Basic skills including Pre-entry level ESOL (12 weeks x 2.5 hours)